SemiSim/SemiSim/README.md

 A protoype AI Monte-Carlo sim block used to predict LLPS interactions intented for CHEM-4640/5640 course at The University of Colorado Denver

+#Data
+This folder provides the different pages which describe how/why data was taken to use as training data.
+A v4 data parser is included in this folder for the various data collected

 <!--
 **SemiSim/SemiSim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.